 When inside, the culprit adds a new extension, or helper object, to all supported web browsers in the system.
 This persistent entity modifies the homepage, new tab page and default search provider and replaces all of these settings with chromesearch.win.
 The ensuing obnoxious events are all about traffic redirects to the rogue “Chrome Search” page.
 Unfortunately, commonplace manual troubleshooting may be futile in the chromesearch.win virus scenario.
 To be precise, it should be a component of a more complex fix.
 The sections below will walk you through the process of eliminating this PUP and getting web browsers back to their normal state.

-The extermination of the Chrome Search (chromesearch.win) virus can be efficiently accomplished with reliable security software.
+The extermination of Chromesearch.win PUP can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option